 On the other hand, if the couple chooses to invest the money they have leftover from selling their home into purchasing a condo, they would have to pay regular monthly expenses such as maintenance and utilities, property tax, insurance and such for a total of $3,500 per month.

 What would be the best financial decision for them?

-In the end for Jerome and Janet, renting is the cheaper option in terms of cash flow.
-This is because after their monthly rent expense, the couple is still left with $2,500 from their investment income.
-They are essentially living rent free.
-However, in some cases, owning a property may be a better long term investment.
+For Jerome and Janet, renting is the cheaper option in terms of cash flow.
+This is because, after their monthly rent expense, the couple is still left with $2,500 from their investment income.
+They are essentially living rent-free.
+However, in some cases, owning property may be a better long term investment.